alexandertriukhan/cv/README.md

 Graduated with honours (**Summa cum laude**)

-### EXTRA SKILLS AND HOBBIES
+### EXTRA SKILLS AND HOBBIES :surfer:
 * Driving license: category B (6 years of driving experience)
 * **Ex-musician**: recorded an album, toured for 2 years.
 Currently playing in another band.
 * Photography: predominantly analog.
-* **Game development**: I struggled a lot through the years but haven't done much progress here, hehe.
+* **Game development**: I struggled a lot through the years but haven't done much progress here, hehe :smile:
-I created nice react-phaser-mobx template and have a couple of ideas and assets set, so hopefully things will get going someday :)
+I created nice react-phaser-mobx template and have a couple of ideas and assets set,
+so hopefully things will get going someday.